skippi/standup/README.md

 - All message posts in the standup room must conform to the "standup format".
 - Upon successfully posting, this bot assigns the author a customizable set of roles.
   These roles are removed from the user after a 24 hour period.
+- If any of these assigned roles are removed before the associated post expires, then the post and remaining roles are removed.

 Knowing this, we'll need to configure our channels and roles.
 These next steps require the `ADMINISTRATOR` permission.